pubudusj/manage-eb-schedules-with-stepfunctions-wait/README.md

 ## Blog Post

-You may read more about this here: [Blog Post]
+You may read more about this here: https://medium.com/@pubudusj/manage-eventbridge-schedules-using-step-functions-part-2-with-wait-state-9292ad21ec2e

 ## Deploy the application